Electoral district of Frome: History

-The third and current incarnation was created at the 1991 redistribution as a marginal Liberal seat based on Port Pirie.
+The third and final incarnation was created at the 1991 redistribution as a marginal Liberal seat based on Port Pirie.
 The seat was first contested at the 1993 election.
-Despite the presence of Port Pirie, a Labor stronghold for more than a century, Labor has never won this incarnation due to the heavy Liberal tilt of the surrounding rural area.
-Labor did however win 50.1 percent of the two-party vote at the 2010 election, but the seat was retained by incumbent independent Geoff Brock.
+Despite the presence of Port Pirie, a Labor stronghold for more than a century, Labor never won this incarnation due to the heavy Liberal tilt of the surrounding rural area.
 Rob Kerin became the elected member in the Liberal landslide of 1993.
 He went on to become Premier of South Australia in 2001, and Leader of the Opposition from 2002 to 2005 after the Liberals narrowly lost the 2002 state election.
 Kerin chose to retire in November 2008, which triggered the January 2009 by-election.
 The by-election was won by independent Geoff Brock, the popular mayor of the Port Pirie Regional Council, after a very close contest with the Labor candidate for second place behind the Liberal candidate.
 Brock received sufficient preferences from the eliminated Labor candidate to prevail over the Liberal candidate by over 600 votes, receiving 51.7 percent of the two-candidate vote.
 He increased his primary and two-candidate vote significantly at the 2010 election; Labor won 50.1 percent of the "traditional" Labor/Liberal two-party preferred vote at this election.

 With the 2012 redistribution, the Labor/Liberal two-party-preferred margin in Frome went from 0.1 percent Labor to 1.7 percent Liberal.
 Brock retained the electorate at the 2014 election with a slight increase to his margin, while the Liberals won 60.8 percent of the "traditional" two-party preferred vote.
 His decision to back the Labor minority government allowed Labor to win a record fourth consecutive four-year term in government.

 Brock retained the electorate at the 2018 election.
 A redistribution in 2020 transferred the regional city of Port Pirie, where Brock was based in, from Frome to the electorate of Stuart.
-Brock transferred to Stuart at the 2022 state election and Frome was regained by the Liberal Party in the election.
+Brock transferred to Stuart at the 2022 state election and Frome was regained for the Liberal Party in the election by Penny Pratt.